 Notes: This setup is similar to others in which the Axe-Fx II is used direct into full-range speakers.
-Here, however, a special "dual-chain" preset feeds both the direct and power amp/cab rig.
-The first chain contains a fully simulated signal path.
-The second chain shares some effects with the first (those in front of the amps) but diverges from there.
+Here, however, a special preset feeds both the direct and power amp/cab rig by placing an FX LOOP block between the AMP and CAB, so signal is passed to Output 2 before it is processed by the CAB block and passed to Output 1.